-We will only share information with other organisations where it is necessary, either to comply with a legal obligation, or where permitted under the Data Protection Act, for example, where sharing is necessary for us to carry out landlord or homelessness functions or if there is a public interest to do so such as the prevention and/or detection of crime (see below).
-This could include the need to disclose sensitive or confidential information such as medical details to other organisations.
+We will only share information with other organisations where it is necessary, either to comply with a legal obligation, or where permitted under the Data Protection Act, for example, where sharing is necessary for us to carry out the Non-Domestic Rates function or if there is a public interest to do so such as the prevention and/or detection of crime (see below).
+This could include the need to disclose sensitive or confidential information to other organisations.
 We may disclose information when necessary to prevent risk of harm to an individual.

 At no time will your information be passed to external organisations for marketing or sales purposes or for any commercial use without first getting your consent.

-We will use the information you provide to make sure all amounts we are owed are paid on time (for example, by identifying people who have not paid their rent and to help people who are entitled to benefits to claim them).
+We have a duty to manage public funds properly.
+As a result, we will use the information you provide to make sure all amounts we are owed are paid on time (for example, by identifying those who have not paid Non-Domestic Rates and to assist organisations who are entitled to reliefs to claim them).

 We may also share your information with debt management organisations engaged by us and the courts in relation to outstanding money owed.
 We may also share your information for the same purposes with other public organisations, including neighbouring councils that handle public funds, and with the police.
 We may also share your details with other organisations, including credit reference agencies, to help prevent and detect fraud and to confirm who is resident at an address.